ZEISS-PiWeb/PiWeb-Api/_pages/023-catalogues.md

 ## {{ page.sections['add'] }}

 To create a catalogue it is necessary to transfer the catalogue object within the request's body.
 Beneath a unique identifier and the catalog name the valid attributes need  to be transfered, catalogue entries are optional.
-The attribute keys which are used for the valid attributes must come from the catalogue attribute range (specified in the [configuration]({{site.baseurl }}/{{page.category}}/configuration/)
+The attribute keys which are used for the valid attributes must come from the catalogue attribute range (specified in the {{ site.links['configuration'] }})

 {{ site.images['info'] }} If no catalogue entries are transfered an empty catalogue entry with the key 0 and attribute values 'not defined' ( in case of alphanumeric attributes ) is created by default.